 Political debates can turn into intense arguments that may even trigger violent behavior.
 For this reason, you are best off avoiding talking about politics altogether.

 New Yorkers love cleanliness; compared to some parts of Europe, New Yorkers may come off as obsessive with their daily showers and twice a day teeth brushing.
+Proper dental hygiene, and frequent visits to the dentist are a norm in the Big Apple.
 In addition, excessive body odor is considered offensive, as well as excessive use of colognes and perfumes – bad breath also isn’t welcomed.

 The Country’s Class and Social Status